Hub: (noun) center of activity; focal point

 Taking a global approach to understanding the brain, CMU, with its partners around the world, is uniquely qualified for tackling this sort of highly interdisciplinary research.
 Read press release announcing BrainHub »

-This cross-disciplinary effort, BrainHub, is lead by a faculty executive committee consisting of:
+This cross-disciplinary effort, BrainHub, is lead by a faculty steering committee consisting of:

 - Nathan Urban, Interim Provost; Director of BrainHub; Dr. Frederick A. Schwertz Distinguished Professor of Life Sciences